Making your organisation neuroinclusive Neurodiversity at work

 This can help you:

-• set out your commitment to being inclusive as soon as employees start at your organisation
+• set out your commitment to being inclusive as soon as workers start at your organisation

-• provide a supportive environment for neurodivergent employees without them having to share their condition
+• provide a supportive environment for neurodivergent workers without them having to share their condition

 Mandatory training on neurodiversity does not have to be long or complicated.
 For example, you could include it as part of other equality and inclusion training.